About Grassroots India

 Executive Committee

 Debbie Pennington is the founder of Grassroots India and has served on the Executive Committee since its inception.
 She offers voluntary services to the company for development, administration, and medical aid.
-Debbie is a retired Emergency Medical Technician (EMT) and is certified by the Emergency Care & Safety Institute.
+Debbie is a retired Emergency Medical Technician (EMT) and is a certified instructor of the Emergency Care & Safety Institute.
 Being an entrepreneur she has developed several businesses, including The Golden Key resort marketing business in Aspen, Colorado.
 She has extensive experience in public relations, marketing, sales, real estate, banking, emergency medicine, healthcare, and photography.
 Debbie has participated in various global initiatives on environmental issues and women & child rights.
 Her photo-documentary work of children in difficult circumstances has been featured in the New York Times, various international conferences, the UN World Food Program, and the Brookings Institute.
 Debbie retired in 2013 to dedicate more time to Kriya Yoga and charitable activities.
 She resides in Odisha and the US.

 A woman with glasses and long hair wearing a blue shirt.

-Dr. Nivedita Das
+Late Dr. Nivedita Das

 Executive Committee